-- 32. (1) The acquisition and storage of goods in bulk (other than water) which necessitate special safety arrangements, including gasses and fuel must be restricted. - (2) Where the storage of goods in bulk is justified, such justification must be based on sound reasons, including the total cost of ownership and cost advantages for the municipality.
+- 32. (1) The acquisition and storage of goods in bulk (other than water) that necessitate special safety arrangements, including gases and fuel, must be restricted. - (2) Where the storage of goods in bulk is justified, such justification must be based on sound reasons, including the total cost of ownership and cost advantages for the municipality.